My Fussy Eater | Easy Family Recipes

 2. If you are using chicken mince you can skip this step but if you are using whole chicken breasts then add them to a food processor and pulse until the meat has broken down to a mince-like consistency.

-5. Bake in the oven for 15 minutes or for a little longer if you make larger meatballs.
+5. Bake in the oven for 15 - 17 minutes.

 6. Serve immediately with breadsticks and crudites for a finger food style meal or with spaghetti and sauce for a more traditional meatball dinner.